What is it?

-We can link this key to your identity on Github, Twitter, Reddit, etc, by creating a signed statement and publishing it both there and on your sigchain.
+We can link this key to your identity on Github, Twitter, Reddit, HTTPS domain, etc, by creating a signed statement and publishing it both there and in your sigchain.
 (You can either revoke the sigchain statement or remove the signed statement to "unlink".)

-The Saltpack format is used for signing and encryption, providing authenticity, repudability and anonymity.
+The Saltpack (opens new window) format is used for signing and encryption.

-Your keys and secrets are protected by a keyring which is secured by both the OS and a user supplied password.
+Your keys and secrets are protected by a Vault by a password or hardware key.

 The app and command line utility connect to a